pablobarrientos/funky/documentation/funky/org.funky.validation/-validation-n-e-l/-success/is-success.md

 Overrides [ValidationNEL.isSuccess](../is-success.md)

-Return True if the given value is a Success, False otherwise.
+Returns True if the given value is a Success, False otherwise.